Gulf Power Company

-Gulf Power Company (GPC) was a U.S. electric utility founded in 1925 and headquartered in Pensacola, Florida.
-It had over 450,000 customers in 10 counties and 71 towns in northwest Florida, and a generating capacity of 2.278 GW.
+Gulf Power Company (GPC) was an American electric utility.
+Headquartered in Pensacola, Florida, it provided electricity to over 450,000 customers in 8 counties in the Florida panhandle.
+The company owned four power plants and a stake in two more, giving it a total generating capacity of 2.278 GW.

-GPC was founded in 1925, and was acquired by Juno Beach-based NextEra Energy (the parent company of Florida Power & Light) in 2019.
-In 2021 GPC was legally merged into Florida Power & Light.
-NextEra has stated it will operate GPC as a separate company within FPL through 2021.
-In early 2022 it was absorbed into FPL as its Northwest Florida division.
+Gulf Power was founded in 1925 and was, for most of its life, a subsidiary of the Atlanta-based Southern Company.
+It was acquired by Juno Beach-based NextEra Energy, the parent company of Florida Power & Light, in 2019.
+In 2021, GPC was legally merged into Florida Power & Light, operating as a separate unit of FPL until early 2022.
+The former GPC territory is currently administered as FPL Northwest Division.